 - All eggs in the property development basket

-It’s early days but I believe Loanpad is a good offering if you want a lower risk peer to peer lending product that pays daily interest.
+While Loanpad won’t break any yield records due to its lower risk product, I believe Loanpad is one of the best offerings if you want a lower risk peer to peer lending product that pays daily interest.

 Read more below in my exclusive Loanpad review.